sagemath/sagewiki_to_gh-2022-10-10/reu/2011/schedule.md

 == Thursday, July 7 ==

-  * Here is the updated list of unknown curves still needed to be found for norm up to 1000. [[attachment:unfound_curves.txt]]
+  * Here is the updated list of unknown curves still needed to be found for norm up to 1000.

 == Friday, July 8 ==